ntustison/ANTsXMouseBrainMapping/Manuscript/resultsKK.md

 In order to create a generalized mouse brain extraction network, we built whole-head templates from two publicly available datasets.
-The Center for Animal MRI (CAMRI) dataset [@Hsu2021] from UNC consist of 16 T2-weighted MRI of voxel resolution $0.16 \times 0.16 \times 0.16 mm^3$.
-The second high-resolution data set [@Reshetnikov2021] comprised 88 specimens each with three spatially aligned canonical views with in-plane resolution of $0.08 \times 0.08 mm^2$ with a slice thickness of 0.5 mm.
+The Center for Animal MRI (CAMRI) dataset [@Hsu2021] from UNC consists of 16 T2-weighted MRI of voxel resolution $0.16 \times 0.16 \times 0.16 mm^3$.
+The second high-resolution data set [@Reshetnikov2021] comprises 88 specimens each with three spatially aligned canonical views with in-plane resolution of $0.08 \times 0.08 mm^2$ with a slice thickness of 0.5 mm.
 These three orthogonal views were used to reconstruct a single high-resolution volume per subject using a B-spline fitting algorithm developed in ANTsX [@Tustison:2006aa].
-From these two datasets, two symmetric isotropic ANTsX templates [@Avants:2010aa] were generated having different "defacing" aesthetics analogous to our publicly available ANTsX human brain templates [@Tustison:2014ab].
+From these two datasets, two symmetric isotropic ANTsX templates [@Avants:2010aa] were generated having different defacing aesthetics analogous to the publicly available ANTsX human brain templates used in previous research [@Tustison:2014ab].
 Bias field simulation, intensity histogram warping, noise simulation, random translation and warping, and random anisotropic resampling in the three canonical directions were used for data augmentation in creating a T2-weighted brain extraction network.

 ### Single-shot mouse brain parcellation network

 To create the network for generating a brain parcellation consistent with cortical thickness estimation, we used the AllenCCFv3 and the associated ``allensdk`` Python library.
-Using ``allensdk``, a gross parcellation labeling was generated which included the cerebral cortex, cerebral nuclei, brain stem, cerebellum, main olfactory bulb, and hippocampal formation.
-This labeling was mapped to the T2-weighted template component of the P56 DevCCF.
-Both the T2-w P56 DevCCF and labelings, in conjunction with the data augmentation described previously, was used to create a brain parcellation network.
+Using ``allensdk``, a gross parcellation labeling was generated from the fine Allen CCFv3 labeling which includes the cerebral cortex, cerebral nuclei, brain stem, cerebellum, main olfactory bulb, and hippocampal formation.
+This labeling was mapped to the P56 component of the DevCCF.
+Both the T2-w P56 DevCCF and labelings, in conjunction with the data augmentation described previously for brain extraction, was used to create a brain parcellation network.

 ### Evaluation